 Hit the beach with your pale-skinned friends, and they’ll likely want to slather on some sunscreen before beachcombing and body surfing.
 For your friends of color, however, sunscreen may never make it out of the beach bag.

-Studies show that minority populations, particularly people are Hispanic or Black, do not regularly wear sunscreen or take other steps to protect themselves from the sun.
+Studies show that minority populations, particularly people are Hispanic or Black, take fewer steps to protect themselves from the sun and are less likely to wear sunscreen.

 Sun Damage, Sunburn, and Skin Cancer In People of Color